bepuca/azureml-scaffolding/README.md

 An example pipeline is provided in [`.pipeline-template/pipeline-template.yaml`].
 It is useful as a reference and used by `bin/pipe/new` to create a new pipeline.
 The rest of the files in that directory serve to create the example packages used by the pipeline.
-They contain example [`aml-component.yaml`].
+They also contain an example [Component] YAML: [`aml-component.yaml`].

+> **Tip**: A single package may implement multiple steps.
+This is useful when
+> the steps are closely related and share a lot of code.
+For instance, a
+> training and inference step.
+In this case, the package should implement one
+> `aml-component.yaml` file per step.
+In these cases, `__main__.py` is usually
+> relegated to local usage only and is the responsibility of the user to ensure
+> the payload is equivalent to the multiple steps.

 [pipeline documentation]:
     https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-component-pipelines-cli?view=azureml-api-2
-[Component job]:
+[Component]:
     https://learn.microsoft.com/en-us/azure/machine-learning/reference-yaml-component-command?view=azureml-api-2
 [`.pipeline-template/pipeline-template.yaml`]:
     .pipeline-template/pipeline-template.yaml